gunshor/Contemplate/README.md

 Contemplate
 ===========

-Sensible Photoshop templates, so you don't have to think about it.
+Sensible Adobe® Photoshop® templates, so you don't have to think about it.

 This project is a work in progress (and most likely always will be).
 The documentation especially so.

 A note on graphic templates on today's Web: As we outsource a lot of our distribution channels to companies and applications like Facebook and the iTunes App Store, we have less control over their appearance than ever.
 Our graphics *will* be resized in many ways and in many future ways we can't yet predict.
 It may be more reasonable to create generally good graphics that do not have exact one-pixel embosses as a form of future proofing.
 This is a choice I leave to you.